Axis Bank: Axis Capital Ltd.

 Axis Securities Ltd., Axis Finance Ltd. and Axis Securities Europe Ltd. later became direct subsidiaries of the bank in line with the RBI directives.

+In 2024, Axis Capital was barred from taking on any new debt assignments by SEBI, the Indian securities regulator, on account of irregularities it found in the non-convertible debentures (NCDs) issue of Sojo Infotel, a tech consultancy.

 Axis Securities Ltd.

 Axis Securities Ltd.was incorporated in India on 21 July 2006.
 The sales and securities business, including the retail broking business of Axis Capital Ltd, was merged with ASL on 25 May 2013.
 ASL is a wholly owned subsidiary of the bank and offers retail asset products, credit cards and retail brokerage services.

 Axis Private Equity Ltd.

 Axis Private Equity Ltd. was incorporated in India as a wholly owned subsidiary of the bank on 3 October 2006 and received its certificate of commencement on 4 December 2006.
 APE manages investments, venture capital funds and offshore funds.

 Axis Mutual Fund

 Axis Mutual Fund is a subsidiary of Axis Bank established in 2009 with in headquarters in Mumbai.

-Acquisitions

-Axis Bank acquired Freecharge, a digital marketplace for financial services in 2017 for approximately ₹385 crore.